 A good day starts with a good night’s rest, so choosing the right mattress for your sleep needs is an important decision.
 Gel foam and memory foam are words you will hear and read about a lot when mattress shopping, but what are the differences?
-In this article we will define and compare the two to help make mattress shopping easier.

 Which foam is best for you?
 Let us first dive into the benefits you receive as a sleeper from Gel Foam vs. Memory Foam.